 The transition period in 2020/21 enabled WCRF International to develop seven key aims for the new programme of research under the new name of the Global Cancer Update Programme (CUP Global):

 In moving to a new approach, World Cancer Research Fund International has identified four key areas of research focus:

 Reviewing both diet, nutrition, physical activity and cancer incidence will continue to be a core element of the work.
 But rather than reviewing all exposures for every cancer, we’ll focus on a systematic scan of the evidence.

 This will help us to identify which topics are likely to be fruitful areas of detailed study.
 In addition, the reviews will be more nuanced, with outcomes examined by cancer subtype rather than considering each cancer as a single disease.

 There will also be several collaborative projects to expand the work into new areas, including the impact of different dietary and lifestyle patterns and of diet, nutrition and physical activity exposures over the life course.

 We want to focus on the impact of diet, nutrition and physical activity on long-term health after a cancer diagnosis.
-This will begin with a series of reviews for breast cancer, and reviews on colorectal cancer and prostate cancer will follow.
+This began with a series of reviews for breast cancer.
+Reviews on colorectal cancer and prostate cancer will follow.

 There will also be specific reviews to determine the impact of diet, nutrition and physical activity on children from cancer diagnosis and into adult life.
 The first review will be on paediatric acute leukaemia.